Mastering Demos with EQ

 Preparing to master

 The first thing I do is to listen to well produced and mastered music that is similar to the demo mix I am mastering.
 I use this as a reference for the mastering process I am about to undertake.
 The ear/brain combination needs pampering to maintain interest in what it hears and well produced dynamic masters work every time in maintaining that interest.
 The idea is to ‘tune’ the ears of the mastering engineer to the reference.
 Once my ears are tuned and ready I step back and listen to the mix I am about to master.
 I listen at a level whereby I can hear everything in detail but without cranking the volume.
 Loudness doesn’t help when you are trying to master.
-It throws your judgement into the air and biases critical decision making.
+It throws your judgment into the air and biases critical decision making.
 I make notes about what I feel needs addressing in the mix.
 I then listen again and again looking for frequencies that need treatment.
 Once I have completed my list of ‘things that need looking at’ I decide on what signal chain to create to achieve the master I am after and the one process that stands out above the rest is that of dynamic equalisation.

 A dynamic equaliser applies the gain change directly to the gain parameters of a multiband parametric equaliser.
-As with most dynamics processors, the the threshold determines at which point gain changes take place.
+As with most dynamics processors, the threshold determines at which point gain changes take place.
 You have control over the bandwidth denoted by the Q value and, much like a compressor, the response is controlled with the attack and release functions.

 Now that we understand what a dynamic equaliser is we can start by using band-pass filtering to remove redundant frequencies and what we are left with are the ‘nice’ frequencies which we can then process with the equaliser’s built-in dynamic features.